Quantitative Finance Training Courses

 Training Objectives

-- Understand the Black-Scholes model for option pricing
+- Understand the Black-Scholes model and its extensions

 Target Audience